lilleboe/stackoverflow_research/README.md

 ## Project Motivation<a name="motivation"></a>

-Data from Stack Overlow from the years 2015-2019 was used to help answer:
+Data from Stack Overlow from the year 2019 was used to help answer:

-1. Placeholder
-2. Placeholder
-3. Placeholder
-4. Placeholder
-5. Placeholder
+1. What type(s) of technology do Data Scientists/Machine Learning Specialists use?
+2. What characteristics, if any, distinguish Data Scientists/Machine Learning Specialists from other people that frequent StackOverflow
+3. Can we identify if someone classifies themselves as a Data Scientists/Machine Learning Specialists based on a subset of answers from the StackOverflow survey?

 ## File Descriptions <a name="files"></a>

+There are two notebooks that showcase the worked related to the questions above.
+Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+Markdown cells were used to assist in walking through the thought process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+There is an additional `.py` file that contains some utility functions utilized in the notebooks.

 ## Results<a name="results"></a>